Create a lookup table from a query

 Choosing your timestamp column

 If the type of the column is not timestamp-type, it will not appear in the Time range column dropdown.
-Remember that you can check the type of a column clicking the icon that appears when hovering over a column header.
+Remember that you can check the type of a column by clicking the icon that appears when hovering over a column header.

 You can use the Timestamp (timestamp) operation to transform strings representing dates or epoch times in milliseconds (integers) into timestamp data type.